TWTM/ArtificialIntelligence/README.md

 # Artificial-Intelligence
-Artificial Intelligence related projects that I've done
+Basic algorithms that introduce the concept of Artificial Intelligence